 “Mom and Dad love other people more than me”

 I personally believe that even if moms stay close to home, children need dads too.
 In my opinion, this is especially true for boys.
 Isn’t it sad to think children could possible perceive dad’s devotion [to ministry] as a personal rejection?
 I hate the thought of that.
 Mom and dad must balance their service so no child ever feels that way.
 We have to keep “first things first”.
 Supporting pastors’ children and PKs means spending time with them and reinforcing your love for them – time and time again.
+It can get difficult to balance it all.
+That’s when mom guilt hits me.
+Still I try.

 “Church always comes before family”